Rickard Sandler: Other positions

-Sandler was governor of Gävleborg County (1941 – 1952).
-He was chairman of several governmental inquiries, including the Socialization Committee (1920 – 1936), a commission appointed to audit the Swedish refugee policy during World War II, known as the Sandler Commission (1945 – 1947), and the Commission on the Constitution (1954 – 1963).
+Sandler was governor of Gävleborg County 1941 to 1952.
+He was chairman of several governmental inquiries, including the Socialization Committee (1920–1936), a commission appointed to audit the Swedish refugee policy during World War II, known as the Sandler Commission (1945–1947), and the Commission on the Constitution (1954 – 1963).

 Sandler was one of the founders of The Workers' Enlightenment League (Arbetarnas Bildningsförbund ABF) in 1912.
 He was the main writer of the Marxist-oriented party program of the Social Democratic Party in 1920.
 He published the widely circulated statistical outline of social classes "The society as it is" (1911).
-Between 1926 and 1932 he was director of Statistics Sweden (Statistiska centralbyrån).
+From 1926 and 1932, he was director of Statistics Sweden (Statistiska centralbyrån).
 Sandler translated Das Kapital by Karl Marx into Swedish, and in 1943 he authored a book on literary and historic secret writings called Cipher.